KaushalMorankar/Artificial_Image_Generation/README.md

 - pip install torch torchvision matplotlib numpy

 ### Try it
-- Load other datasets and get the image you want
+- Load other datasets and get the image you want by making necessary changes in the code